-(Jackson, Miss.) — The White House Initiative on Education Excellence for African Americans will hold a town hall meeting at Jackson State University this spring, following a national conference emphasizing the importance of educating young men of color.
+(Jackson, Miss.) — The White House Initiative on Education Excellence for African Americans will hold a summit at Jackson State University April 25-26, following a national conference emphasizing the importance of educating young men of color.

 Walker said the Gathering theme, Onward and Upward!
 Advancing the Affirmative Development of Boys and Young Men of Color, speaks volumes.